-The ENTER or EXIT QUAD (QPI) command is only available on the N25Q256A83ESF40x and N25Q256A83E1240x devices.
+The ENTER or EXIT QUAD (QPI) command is only available for line items that enable the additional RESET# pin.
 To initiate this command, the WRITE ENABLE command must not be executed.
 S# must be driven LOW, and the command must be input on DQn.
 The effect of the command is immediate.